-These pretzel hot dog buns are the perfect way to enjoy bratwurst and sausages!
-The exterior is chewy and salty, while the interior is soft and pillowy.
-For more delicious pretzel recipes, try German Brezeln, loaves of pretzel bread, and sweet cinnamon pretzels.
+These quick & easy pretzel hot dog buns are the best way to enjoy bratwurst and sausages!
+The exterior is chewy and salty (thanks to a dip in boiling water + baking soda), while the interior is soft and pillowy from a little melted butter mixed into the dough.

-If you don't love sausages, you can also serve these with cheese and sliced meat for sandwiches.
-Or serve them as oversized breadsticks with pasta or soup.
-The possibilities are endless!
+So go ahead and make a batch for your next barbeque or Oktoberfest party with bratwurst, mustard, and sauerkraut!
+Or if you don't love hot dogs, you can also serve these with cheese and sliced meat for sandwiches.
+I even enjoy them as oversized breadsticks with pasta or soup.
+Truly, the possibilities are endless!

 - Unsalted butter - I recommend using unsalted butter instead of salted butter, so you can control how much salt is added to your buns.